jo-cvent/CottageWitch/README.md

 5. Step 5: Click return home
 6. Step 6: Click brew tea, watch the animation and take deep breaths

-## Files
+## Files Explanation

+### Navigation

+This sets up Navigation between the different screens and the screens can then import the navigator to reference each other

+### Components

+The Custom Button and Custom Input were created as reusable components across the Sign In/Sign Up/Home and Game Screens.
+The different styles of button allows differentation e.g. between Forgot Password and Sign In button on Sign in Screen.

+### Assets

+This file contains all images used throughout the game.
+Most were AI generated with Canva or found for free online.
+It also contains the font I used throughout to give the app a uniform feeling.

+### Config

+The config file contains colors from my color scheme for easy reference and uniformity, I imported on each of my screens.

-- Game Screen:
+### Game Screen:

 Displays a background image and game elements (witch, lily pads) on a canvas.
 Animates movement of game elements using React Native Reanimated.
 Handles user tap gestures to change the witch's vertical velocity by reversing it multiplying it by -1.
 Detects collisions between the witch and lily pads to update the score.

-- Tea Screen:
+### Tea Screen:

 Displays a stone cottage kitchen with petals falling into a pot and a cup of tea

-- Home Screen:
+### Home Screen:

 Allows navigation between Game and Brewing tea

-- Sign In Screen:
+### Sign In Screen:

 Dummy screen that can bring you to home page when you click Sign In, Forgot Password page that can also redirect you to home page, or Sign Up Screen

-- Sign Up Screen: Dummy screen that can bring you back to sign in screen
+### Sign Up Screen:

+Dummy screen that can bring you back to sign in screen

+### Forgot Password Screen:

+Navigation screen that can bring you to game

 ## References